-Join us on April 26 in San Francisco, California for a special event honoring advocates and changemakers in the field.
-Enjoy drinks and food, and come together to celebrate Justice in Aging!
+On April 26 we gathered in San Francisco, California for a special event honoring advocates and changemakers in the field to celebrate Justice in Aging!

 More Than Ever

 Justice in Aging means that, as we get older, we will have health care, be able to stay in our homes and communities, and have enough income to thrive.
 Since 1972, we’ve been working toward that vision for all of us.
 At Justice in Aging, we use the power of law to fight senior poverty and break down barriers for those who face the largest disparities in health and wealth.
 After 45 years, our work to protect the safety net is more important than ever.